Formation of black widows through ultra-compact X-ray binaries with He star companions: Results

 \subsection{Comparison with observations}

 To compare with observations, we simulated a number of complete binary computations for the NS+He star systems listed in Table 1 by considering different $f$-values, in which we adopted four $f$-values in set $1$ to study the effect of $f$-value on the evolutionary tracks, i.e. $f = 0, 0.001, 0.01$ and $0.1$.
 Fig.\,4 represents the evolutionary tracks of ten representative binaries in the orbital period versus the donor mass diagram, as well as BW samples in the observations.
-The BW samples can be divided into two sub-types: (1) The BWs in region (A) have $M_2$ $\sim0.01-0.05\,\rm M_\odot$, which can be reproduced by the pulsar radiation evaporating MS stars (e.g. Chen et al. 2013; De Vito \& Horvath 2014; Jia \& Li 2015).
-(2) The BWs in region (B) have companions with masses $\lesssim0.01\,\rm M_\odot$.
+The BW samples can be divided into two sub-types: (1) The BWs in region (A) have companions with masses $M_2$ $\sim0.01-0.05\,\rm M_\odot$, which can be reproduced by the pulsar radiation evaporating MS stars (e.g. Chen et al. 2013; De Vito \& Horvath 2014; Jia \& Li 2015).
+(2) The BWs in region (B) have companions with masses $\lesssim0.01\,\rm M_\odot$, including the BWs with $M_2\sim0.001\,\rm M_\odot$ and the relatively compact BWs with $M_2\sim0.01\,\rm M_\odot$.

 As shown in Fig.\,4, the binary evolutionary tracks pass through the region (B) of BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$, i.e. PSRs J1719-1438, J2322-2650, J1311-3430, J1807-2459A, J0636+5129 and J1653-0158.
 This indicates that the BWs with $M_2$ $\lesssim 0.01\,\rm M_\odot$ can be explained by the UCXB channel with He star companions.
 Meanwhile, we note that the relatively short period BW systems with planetary-mass companion are preferentially formed from the binaries with less massive He stars, e.g. PSR J1719-1438.
 In addition, the evolutionary track represented by the black solid line (i.e. set 1, no evaporation) can be used as the boundary for this channel to form BWs, since $0.32\,\rm M_\odot$ is the minimum mass of He stars that can ignite the central He.
 It is worth noting that the BW companions are helium-rich and mildly degenerate.